 Bachelor of Arts (B.A.) or Science (B.S.) in Political Science (120 credits)

 The political science program offers a wide array of courses in American government and politics, law, public policy and world politics.
 While the curriculum is designed to provide a solid education for political science majors, the courses attract students from other disciplines as well: education, gender and women’s studies, criminal justice, history, and environmental science in particular.

-Introductory courses in American government and politics, comparative government, and world politics prepare students for the 4 different areas of concentration from which they may choose courses.
-Within each of the 4 areas (American politics, law, public policy and administration, and world politics) a sequence of related courses provides a coherent understanding of the subject.
-Students are encouraged to pursue their interests in as many areas as they like.
+Introductory courses prepare you for the four different areas of concentration you may choose from (American politics, law, public policy and administration, or world politics).
+You are encouraged to pursue interests in as many areas as you like.

 If you would like more information about political science at SUNY Plattsburgh please contact

 Phone: (518) 564-5826